moosensei/awesome-moodle/README.md

 - 📚 [Moodle 5.x Development Cookbook](https://www.amazon.com/Moodle-5-x-Development-Cookbook/dp/1234567890) - A hands-on guide for developers, this book covers the latest features in Moodle 5.x, including the AI subsystem, and provides practical recipes for building modern plugins and integrations.
 - 🎨 [Moodle 4.4+ Handbook: Your Go-To Guide for Course Creation](https://www.amazon.com/Moodle-4-4-Handbook-Go-Creation-ebook/dp/B0FKZG6YJY) - A comprehensive guide for educators and course creators, this handbook focuses on practical strategies for building engaging and effective courses in Moodle 4.4 and beyond.
 - 📖 [Moodle Course Design Best Practices](https://www.amazon.com/Moodle-Course-Design-Best-Practices/dp/1783286814) - A classic resource that provides a solid foundation in instructional design principles applied to the Moodle environment.
 It offers timeless advice for creating high-quality learning experiences.
-- 🔧 [Moodle Administration Essentials](https://www.amazon.com/Moodle-Administration-Essentials-Your-Guide/dp/1234567891) - A practical guide for Moodle administrators, covering site configuration, security, performance tuning, and user management.
+- 🔧 [Moodle 4 Administration: An administrator's guide](https://www.amazon.com/Moodle-Administration-administrators-configuring-customizing-ebook/dp/B0B1DSWWZY) - A practical guide filled with over 120 infographics to help you administer Moodle for large organizations and small enterprises, covering configuration, security, and customization.

 [🔝 Back to top](#-contents)